A 6 Step Guide to a Successful Job Interview

 It’s time for your job interview!
 Stomach churning, sweaty palms, nerves affect most people at an interview.
 All of your time spent completing applications, submitting resumes, tailoring cover letters and responding to job advertisements have led you to this.
 You need to perform at your best so you are in the optimal position for a job offer.
 You don’t want to mess up any of your job search, but most particularly now you have reached this point of being invited for a job interview.

 Step 1: Know who is interviewing you

 Knowing the audience interviewing (as well as the company) always helps your interview questions and answers preparation.
 What type of job interview will you be in?
-Will it be conducted by a panel or an individual?
+Will a panel or an individual conduct the interview?
 If it is a panel, how large a panel and what is the makeup?
-Are you being interviewed by the HR department or the person who will be supervising you, or maybe future colleagues?
+Will the HR department or the person who will be supervising you, or maybe future colleagues do the interview?